cbosoft/syringepump/README.md

 channel at a closely controlled flow rate and stress).
 The device was originally intended for medicine delivery, however it is now used for rheological testing.

-This suite is comprised of the Arduino firmware for the syringe pump, the gui control software, and a python module.
+This suite is comprised of the Arduino "firmware" for the syringe pump, the gui control software, and a python module.

 Icon is by [bqlqn](https://www.flaticon.com/authors/bqlqn) ([CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/))